hngi/comments-microservice/README.md

 ## HOW TO RUN APP
+-create a new file called .env and copy the content of .env.example into it
+- update the content of the new .env file with your database details -run migration with `sh php artisan migrate
+`

-# php -S localhost:8000 -t public
+### php -S localhost:8000 -t public